mfeniseycopes/the-dba/README.md

 * `::belongs_to` - takes an association name and an optional options hash detailing the primary_key, foreign_key and class name which the relationship is applied.
 * `::has_many` - takes an association name and an optional options hash detailing the primary_key, foreign_key and class name which the relationship is applied.
-* `::has_one_through` - takes an association name and an optional options hash detailing the primary_key, foreign_key and class name which the relationship is applied.
+* `::has_one_through` - takes an association name and an options hash detailing the association providing the through association and the name of that through association.